Sire/yourls-hide-referrer/README.md

 Browser | Hides referrer
 --- | ---
 Chrome | All
-Firefox | All but last
+Firefox http | All but last
+Firefox https | All
-IE | All but last
+IE http | All but last
+IE https | All

 (As of May 2015)